 St. Pete-Clearwater International Airport (PIE) is about 22 miles and a 45-60-minute drive away.
 The hotel does not provide a shuttle to this airport.
 The estimated taxi fee is $45 one way.

 If you’re looking to save on lodging/transportation costs for the Forum, check out our spreadsheet to match up with other attendees.

-The Local Committee has provided restaurant recommendations.
-Check out our Local Guide to Las Vegas!
+The Community Committee will be providing restaurant recommendations.
+Check back in the summer for our Local Guide to Tampa!

 With registration to the DLF Forum, we will provide one complimentary beverage ticket (included in your welcome packet) to be redeemed at the Monday night opening reception.
 We will offer creative non-alcoholic mocktails, soft drinks, and alcoholic beverages.